Russ Harvey Consulting - Computer and Internet Services

 The current use of HTML for fancy layouts and colour schemes was never intended by Berners-Lee.
 His goal was simple communication between scientists.

-Early Attempts
+Early Websites

 Early websites used frames or tables in attempts to reproduce the precise layouts of print media.
 These attempts failed, sometimes horribly.

 Early styling was embedded within websites, creating bloated sites that loaded slowly.
+Most people were using dial-up modems on telephone lines that offered a fraction of the speed and bandwidth we take for granted today.

 Modern Sites Complex